MAPC/datacommon/README.md

 ```

 ## Testing
-All tests are written in RSpec.
+All server-side tests are written in RSpec.
 1. `bundle exec rake`

+All client-side tests are written using Jest.
+1. `cd public`
+2. `yarn install`
+3. `yarn test`

 ## Usage